Finnish Education

 • #1 in Preparing students with digital skills, GC Report 2019

-• #1 Education answers to the need of the future, Yidan Prize 2019
+• #1 in Education answers to the need of the future, Yidan Prize 2019

 Finnish education system